Practical Applications and uses for Additive Manufacturing

 Research and development in these industries relies heavily on additive manufacturing; being able to create test designs quickly is key and old methods could take a significant amount of time.
 Additive manufacturing allows custom pieces to be created within a much shorter space of time, and also tweaked and modified easily until a production quality piece is achieved.

-It’s not just heavy industry which is looking towards additive manufacturing to change the face of its processes; retailers are increasingly becoming interested in the possibilities which additive manufacturing offers.
+It’s not just heavy industry which is looking towards additive manufacturing applications to change the face of its processes; retailers are increasingly becoming interested in the possibilities which additive manufacturing offers.

 Some experts have suggested that one day shops may have their own 3D printing facilities and could simply print out customer designs in-store.